SAP-samples/sap-tech-bytes/README.md

 - [2021-05-03-hana-existing-nodejs](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-05-03-hana-existing-nodejs) by [jung-thomas](https://github.com/jung-thomas)

 ## Recent Blog Posts
+- [SAP Tech Bytes: Call ABAP services from SAP Conversational AI chatbot](https://blogs.sap.com/?p=1455513) by Daniel Wroblewski (Wed Dec 08 2021)
+  - I just completed my first Tech Byte as a Developer Advocate!! 😀 SAP Conversational AI is really cool, and you can see how to create chatbots with both basic and advanced features in these tutorials.
+Still, I wanted to start working on more SAP scenarios, like: Using the SAP Conversational ...
 - [SAP Tech Bytes: btp CLI - autocompletion](https://blogs.sap.com/?p=1407602) by DJ Adams (Tue Sep 21 2021)
   - Get the btp CLI to help you with command autocompletion.
 This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – managing configuration and starts where we left off there, with you logged in.
 Actions, groups, objects and the command structure There are many different types ...
 - [SAP Tech Bytes: btp CLI - managing configuration](https://blogs.sap.com/?p=1404163) by DJ Adams (Tue Sep 14 2021)